VinceMaire/-GettingnCleaningData/README.md

-# -GettingnCleaningData
+# -Getting n Cleaning Data

 The is splitted and commented regarding questions.

 #***********************************************************************************
-# 1. Merge the training and the test sets to create one data set.
+## 1. Merge the training and the test sets to create one data set.
 #***********************************************************************************

 Download data